 Shinkansen bullet train

 The Shinkansen or Bullettrain is incredibly cool!
 I consider it mans wettest dream.
 Streamlined, slick an superfast.
-With a maximum speed of 443 kilometers per hour this machine will bring us from Hakodate in the south of Hokkaido to Tokyo in four hours.
+With a maximum speed of 443 kilometers per hour this monster will bring us safely from Hakodate in the south of Hokkaido to Tokyo in only four hours.
 WOOOSHJJJ… crazy!
 And free!
 With our JR Rail Pass we reserve seats at the station (necessary for this trajectory) and hop on.

 We take the train from Sapporo to Hakodate, passing some nice mountainous areas and nice ocean views.
 The ride takes three hours because it has many stops along the way.
 There are a lot of tunnels along the whole route, and eventhough we’re in this supersonic train we have no internet in the tunnels, quite disappointing and incredibly annoying.